This Air Fryer Shrimp has the best smoky flavor and ready in under 15 minutes! The shrimp comes out juicy, succulent and tender!

 All you need to make this air fryer shrimp recipe is raw shrimp, your favorite seasoning and a few minutes in the air fryer.

-I used to make it shrimp tostadas but I can totally see how air fryer shrimp can be served on top of salads, pasta and tacos!
+I can totally see how air fryer shrimp can be served on top of salads, pasta and tacos!

 No breading not only means less calories and carbs, but also less mess.
 With a total of 13 minutes from start to finish, you can have dinner ready with little time and effort.